Bone Wars: 1872–1877: Early expeditions

 While the scientists argued over classifications and nomenclature, they also returned west for more fossils.
 Marsh made his last trip backed by Yale in 1873, with a large group of thirteen students accompanying him, protected by a group of soldiers who wanted to make a show of force to the Sioux tribe.
-Due to concerns over his more lavish and expensive expeditions in years past, Marsh had the students pay their own way, and the trip cost Yale only $1857.50, far less than the $15,000 (over $200,000 in modern currency) that Marsh had claimed for the previous expedition.
+Due to concerns over his more lavish and expensive expeditions in years past, Marsh had the students pay their own way, and the trip cost Yale only $1857.50, far less than the $15,000 that Marsh had claimed for the previous expedition.
 This excursion would prove to be Marsh's last: for the rest of the Bone Wars, Marsh preferred to enlist the services of local collectors.
 Though he had enough bones to study for years, the scientist's appetite for more would grow.
 Cope was even more prolific in his collecting that season than he was in 1872, although Marsh's penchant for cultivating collectors of his own meant that at Bridger his rival was persona non grata.
 Tired of working under Hayden, Cope found a paying job with the Army Corps of Engineers, but was limited by this federal association; while Cope had to tag along on surveys, Marsh could collect wherever he pleased.

 The two scientists' attention turned to the Dakota Territory in the mid-1870s, where the discovery of gold in the Black Hills increased Native American tensions with the United States.
 Marsh, desiring the fossils found in that region, became embroiled in Army-Indian politics.
 In order to gain the support of Chief Red Cloud of the Sioux to prospect, Marsh promised Red Cloud payment for fossils collected and that he would return to Washington, D.C. and lobby on their behalf about their improper treatment.
 In the end, Marsh slipped out of camp and according to his own (possibly romanticized) accounts, amassed cartloads of fossils and retreated just before a hostile Miniconjou party arrived.
 Marsh, for his part, did lobby the Interior Department and President Ulysses S. Grant on behalf of Red Cloud, but his motives might have been to make a name for himself against the unpopular Grant administration.
-By 1875, both Cope and Marsh paused in their collecting, feeling financial strain and needing to catalogue their backlogged finds, but new discoveries would spur them to return before the end of the decade..
+By 1875, both Cope and Marsh paused in their collecting, feeling financial strain and needing to catalogue their backlogged finds, but new discoveries would spur them to return before the end of the decade.

 1877–1892: Como Bluff finds

 In 1877, Marsh received a letter from Arthur Lakes, a schoolteacher in Golden, Colorado.
-Lakes reported that he had been hiking in the mountains near the town of Morrison, when he and his friend, H. C. Beckwith, discovered massive bones embedded in the rock.
+Lakes reported that he had been hiking in the mountains near the town of Morrison, when he and his friend, Henry C. Beckwith, discovered massive bones embedded in the rock.
 Lakes further advised that the bones were "apparently a vertebra and a humerus bone of some gigantic saurian."
 While awaiting Marsh's reply, Lakes dug up more "colossal" bones and sent them to New Haven.
 As Marsh was slow to respond, Lakes also sent a shipment of bones to Cope.